 Color Game: Colored Fish Matching

-I used the fishes printable from this game for a simple matching activity.
-Smiley Man is getting so much better at matching colors!
+Use the fishies printable from this game for a simple matching activity.

 Transferring

-Smiley Man simply transfers a piece of pasta to the ice cube tray.
-I stand by and remind Smiley Man that there should only be one piece of pasta in each cube.
-He often forgets that. ;)
+Have your toddler transfer a piece of pasta to the ice cube tray.
+You can stand by and remind them that there should only be one piece of pasta in each cube.

 Pasta

-I made some blue pasta for this tot tray using this method.
+Make some blue pasta for this toddler tray using this method.
 The tray has some skewers stuck in blue playdough and the blue pasta.
-Smiley Man puts the pasta onto the skewers and then takes them off again.
-I was surprised at how much Smiley Man enjoyed this tray.
+Have your toddler put the pasta onto the skewers and then take them off again.

 Sensory